-1 Introduction
+1. Introduction

-Advances in embedded processing and wireless networking have made possible creation of sensor networks [1,9].
+Advances in embedded processing and wireless networking have made possible the creation of sensor networks [1,12].
 A sensor network consists of sensor nodes with short-range radios and limited on-board processing capability, forming a multi-hop network of irregular topology.
 Sensor nodes must be powered by small batteries, making energy efficiency a critical design goal.
 There has been a significant interest in designing algorithms, applications, and network protocols to reduce energy usage of sensors.
-Examples include energy-aware routing [13], energy-efficient information processing [8,9], and energy-optimal topology construction [21].
-In this article, we focus on designing techniques to conserve energy in the network by caching data items at selected sensor nodes in a sensor network.
+Examples include energy-aware routing [17], energy-efficient information processing [9,12], and energy-optimal topology construction [31].
+We focus on designing techniques to conserve energy in the network by caching data items at selected sensor nodes in a sensor network.
 The techniques developed in this paper are orthogonal to some of the other mentioned approaches, and can be used in combination with them to conserve energy.

 Existing sensor networks assume that the sensors are preprogrammed and send data to a sink node where the data is aggregated and stored for offline querying and analysis.
 Thus, sensor networks provide a simple sample-and-gather service, possibly with some in-network processing to minimize communication cost and energy consumption.
 However, this view of sensor network architecture is quite limited.
 With the rise in embedded processing technology, sensor networks are set to become a more general-purpose, heterogeneous, distributed databases that generate and process time-varying data.
-As energy and storage limitations will always remain an issue - as much of it comes from pure physical limitations - new techniques for efficient data handling, storage, and dissemination must be developed.
-In this article, we take a general view of the sensor network where a subset of sensor nodes (called servers) generate data and another subset of nodes (called clients) consume this data.
+As energy and storage limitations always remain an issue-as much of it comes from pure physical limitations-new techniques for efficient data handling, storage, and dissemination must be developed.
+We take a general view of the sensor network where a subset of sensor nodes (called servers) generate data and another subset of nodes (called clients) consume this data.
 The data generation and consumption may not be synchronous with each other, and hence, the overall communication cost can be optimized by caching generated data at appropriately selected intermediate nodes.
-In particular, the data-centric sensor network applications which require efficient data dissemination [4,6] will benefit from effective data caching strategies.
+In particular, data-centric sensor network applications which require efficient data dissemination [6,18] benefit from effective data caching strategies.